The Fdio Project

 Actually, since I personally don't own one, I just can hope that Fdio works with those 8" drives, but I never tried.
 So some feedback would be great.

-Floppy disc support can be extended for the 9845 by installing an admittedly rare option ROM from Structured Software Systems.
-With such an option ROM installed, the 9845 can use any AMIGO based floppy disc drive, including those with 5.25" and 3.5" form factor.
+Floppy disk support can be extended for the HP 9845 by installing an admittedly rare option ROM from Structured Software Systems.
+With such an option ROM installed, the 9845 can use any AMIGO based floppy disk drive, including those with 5.25" and 3.5" form factor.
 The media produced with this combination can generally be handled by the Fdio program.

-The later HP 9000 series 200 systems had built-in 5.25" floppy disc drives which used the same format as the 82901 external floppy disc drives.
-The first drives which could handle 3.5" floppy discs were the 9121 external floppy disc drives.
-Later the 9122 floppy disc drives supported the 3.5" DD and HD formats, but already used the SS/80 command set.
-Generally, for LIF floppy discs HP mainly used the 5.25" and the 3.5" form factors.
-All those discs can be handled with Fdio.
+The later HP 9000 Series 200 systems had built-in 5.25" floppy disk drives which used the same format as the 82901 external floppy disk drives.
+Both used double-sided, double-density drives with 40 tracks/48 tpi from Tandon or MPI.
+The first drives which could handle 3.5" floppy disks were the 9121 external floppy disk drives.
+Later the 9122 floppy disk drives supported the 3.5" DD and HD formats, but already used the SS/80 command set.
+Generally, for LIF floppy disks HP mainly used the 5.25" and the 3.5" form factors.
+All those disks can be handled with Fdio.

-All HP floppy discs (at least until the entry in the PC compatibles) use a sector size of 256 bytes.
+All HP floppy disks (at least until the entry in the PC compatibles) use a sector size of 256 bytes.
 The formats are summarized in the following table:

 Drive 9885 9895 IBM 3740 82901 9121 9122D/S 9122C